mbobra/SMARPs/README.md

 SMARPs
 ======
 We derived Space-weather MDI Active Region Patches, or SMARPs, from maps of the solar surface magnetic field taken by the Michelson Doppler Imager (MDI) aboard the ESA/NASA Solar and Heliospheric Observatory (SoHO).
 These data include maps that track every solar active region observed by MDI, along with keywords that describe the physical characteristics of each active region.
 These data are stored in a [publicly-available, web-accessible pSQL database](http://jsoc.stanford.edu/ajax/lookdata.html) at Stanford University.
+We describe these data in detail in [Bobra et al. 2021](https://doi.org/10.3847/1538-4365/ac1f1d) for more details about the SMARP data, published in the *Astrophysical Journal Supplement Series*.

 We designed the SMARP data for use in concert with another data product called the Space-Weather HMI Active Region Patches (SHARPs, [Bobra et al. 2014](https://doi.org/10.1007/s11207-014-0529-3)), derived from photospheric magnetic field data taken by the Helioseismic and Magnetic Imager instrument aboard the NASA Solar Dynamics Observatory.
 Combined, the SMARP and SHARP databases provide a continuous, seamless set of active region data from 1996 until the present day.